 The Wiemspro system

 Our company has gone one step further in the field of electrostimulation.
-We have developed a biosuit or stimulation vest that includes electrodes.
+We have developed a biosuit or EMS suit that includes electrodes.

 In turn, these are connected to a device that emits electrical impulses of medium frequency and low intensity to certain muscles.
 This way, they cause them to contract in a similar way to when they receive orders from the central nervous system.